 Several commands such as /me however cannot take a channel as a destination parameter.
 The command /sme must be used in those cases.
 See the command reference for a complete list of commands that support a destination.

 Textual outputs all errors that it captures to the OS X Console.
-This can be reached by typing "Console" into spotlight or browsing to Console.app under the Utilities folder.
+This can be reached by typing "Console" into spotlight or browsing to Console.app under the Utilities folder of Applications.

 on textualcmd() return "This message will be sent to selected channel." end textualcmd